Finns841594/Finns841594/README.md

 - 👋 Hi, I’m Feng Yang
 - I am currently working with projects in TypeScript and Python as a fullstack developer.
-- Passions in coding, gaming, and art.
+- Passions in coding, gaming, design and arts.

 #### My Blog
 - I have a blog which I leave my notes about the problems I met about programming, which also help me to record my progress in this path, take a look if you like: [https://finns841594.github.io](https://finns841594.github.io)